LaurenGT/COVID19_DeathRates/README.md

 Lauren Toothaker

 Project Description/Outline:

-We plan to analyze county-level data to explore the relationship between emergency room availability, measured as a count of ER rooms per county by population, and county COVID-19 mortality rates.
+We will analyze state-level data to explore the relationship between emergency room availability (Measured as a count of emegency departments per state by population), poverty rates, and county COVID-19 mortality rates.

-Should time permit, we also plan to add additional layers of data to our analysis - potentially including poverty data, race and ethnicity demographic data, and educational attainment data.
+Should time permit, we also plan to add additional layers of data to our analysis - potentially race and ethnicity demographic data, and educational attainment data.

 Research Questions to Answer:
 When adjusted on a per-capita basis, does an increased number of emergency rooms in a county result in lower mortality rates from COVID-19?